cornwell/math371-S25/Lectures/README.md

 * **Python.** [Download](https://www.python.org/downloads/) the latest version of Python.
 When the installer runs, make sure to **check "Add to Path"** before selecting "Install Now."
 * **Virtual Studio Code.** [Download](https://code.visualstudio.com/) VS Code.
 When running the installer, use all default options.
 * You might need to restart your computer after these installations.
 Then open VS Code.
 * Open the command line (either `` Ctrl+` `` within VS Code, or open a command terminal from Windows).
 Then, type `py --version` and hit Enter.
-If Python is installed correctly, it should print out the Python version you installed (likely something that starts with 3.13).
+If Python is installed correctly, it should print out the Python version you installed (most likely, something starting with 3.13).
-* Now, select Extensions from the sidebar $(extensions-view-icon).
+* Now, select Extensions from the sidebar (`` Ctrl+Shift+X ``).
 Some good extensions to install are: Python, Jupyter, and Pylance.
 Potentially, also install the LaTeX extension.